Kithraya/excludes-1.2.7.js/README.md

 # excludes
-Provides an automatic redirect upon encountering an obsolete browser.
+Provides an automatic redirect to an URL of your choice upon encountering an obsolete browser.

 Standards tested are requiring `IE >= 9`, `document.addEventListener`.